A more secure and convenient alternative to passwords.

 Do this

 Get ready for passkeys.
-It’ll take time — a lot of time (think years) — as more and more services add passkey support, but this does seem to be the direction authentication is headed.
-I know I’ll be enabling it whenever it’s offered as an option, as recently happened on Google.
+It’ll take a lot of time (think years) for more and more services to add passkey support, but this does seem to be the direction authentication is headed.
+I enable it whenever it’s offered.

-The good news is that it’s entirely possible the transition will be largely transparent, as you simply start using passwords less often as passkeys are set up behind the scenes.
+The good news is that the transition may be largely transparent.
+You’ll just start using passwords less often as passkeys are set up behind the scenes.

 I try to demystify technology every week.
 Subscribe to Confident Computing!
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.